 People with heat exhaustion may experience the following signs and symptoms:

-If body temperature goes above 104 °F, or if coma or seizure occurs, the patient may have heat stroke.
+If body temperature goes above 104°F (40°C), or if coma or seizure occurs, the patient may have heat stroke.
 If left untreated, heat stroke can quickly lead to heart attack and death.

 What Causes It?

 Heat exhaustion occurs most often when you are exposed to high temperatures and become dehydrated, usually from not drinking enough fluids.
-It can also happen when you replace large volumes of sweat are with fluids that don't contain enough salt.
+It can also happen when you replace large volumes of sweat with fluids that do not contain enough salt.